Anorexia Nervosa - What Happens

 Anorexia almost always begins with a plan to follow a strict weight-loss

 diet.
-Limiting foods then leads to malnutrition and unhealthy weight loss.
+Over time, severely limiting foods leads to malnutrition and unhealthy weight loss.

 malnutrition sets in, the brain and

 metabolism change.
 This limits the appetite, how your